akishindev/Publications/logging/logging-in-android.md

 ## Conclusion

 There are different options we have when it comes to logging in Android.
 In this post we looked at one approach you can take to easily set up logging in a multi-module project.
+Hopefully, you are now convinced to adopt it in your own projects!

 _Author: Dmitry Akishin akishindev@gmail.com at Finch, 2020_